MIKE BEGG

 PPC Anomaly Detection

-A nightly job flags any campaign spending outside normal parameters.
+A nightly Cloud Function flags any campaign spending outside normal parameters.
 Alert goes to the account manager, ClickUp task created with context.
 Issues surface before they become expensive problems.
+This sits underneath the campaign architecture I broke down in how we structure Amazon PPC for 52 brands — the structure is what makes anomalies legible in the first place.

 PPC (Pay-Per-Click): An advertising model where you pay each time someone clicks your ad — the primary way brands run paid traffic on Amazon.